-Simone Rocha: It’s upsetting when someone wears it with an ugly lady shoe, and I’m like, “you need a nice practical shoe.”
+Simone Rocha: It’s upsetting when someone wears it with an ugly lady shoe, and I’m like, “You need a nice practical shoe.”
 What I do can be quite feminine, so it’s about mixing it with something that has a harder edge.
-People ask me, “who’s your woman?”, but there is no woman; it’s a femininity that all women can relate to.
+People ask me, “Who’s your woman?”
+But there is no woman; it’s a femininity that all women can relate to.
 The way Louise dressed was amazing; you could see her personality in it.
 Didn’t she work with Helmut Lang?

 When Simone met you for the first time in New York she said that you were ‘setting up’, was it the studio or the house?

 Jerry Gorovoy: Louise had left her house to a foundation, and before she passed away she had bought the adjacent house.
 It will be a scholarly centre for researchers; they can stay in the house and have all the archival material, the photographs, diary, writings, interviews and films.
 We’re trying to keep it the way Louise occupied her house, because it is like a sculpture in itself.
-There was no decoration, she never wanted to be a slave to decoration and the house had to be very utilitarian, so she wrote on the walls when she wanted to, we’re keeping that in tact.
+There was no decoration, she never wanted to be a slave to decoration and the house had to be very utilitarian, so she wrote on the walls when she wanted to and we’re keeping that in tact.
 You feel like you’re in the space of someone who is very particular.

 Simone Rocha: It’s really special; you feel that you can relate to all her work.
 Didn’t she design the metal doors?

-Jerry Gorovoy: She did: Art Deco looking metal structures for the doors and the window gates.
+Jerry Gorovoy: She did: art deco-looking metal structures for the doors and the window gates.
 It was like a lair or a den, with all these exits and entrances.
-In the end there was no separation between her art and her life; it was one cohesive thing and you can see that right away.
+In the end, there was no separation between her art and her life; it was one cohesive thing and you can see that right away.

-Simone Rocha: Things should be made in a beautiful way even if it is taken from a dark place; even if you’re designing a t-shirt, it should have a soul
+Simone Rocha: Things should be made in a beautiful way even if it is taken from a dark place; even if you’re designing a t-shirt, it should have a soul.

-[Also] there is a complexity to her work; it has multiple readings.
+Jerry Gorovoy: I think that’s the gift she had: to do something so personal, so idiosyncratic, yet by going so deep within herself she almost comes out the other side.
+There is universality to the emotional (aspect) of the work.
+It’s a very rare gift.
+There is also a complexity to her work; it has multiple readings.
 The more you get into it, the more complex and rich it gets, depending on your engagement.
-Louise wrote a lot; really beautiful passages, some poetic and others that are a stream of consciousness.
-You get this complexity that jumps into every form and gives it multiple readings.
+Louise wrote a lot: really beautiful passages, some poetic and others that are a stream of consciousness.
+You get this complexity that jumps into every form and gives it multiple readings…

 I’ve always wondered, people say, “Fashion is fashion because it’s locked into a certain time.”
 How do you feel about that?
-Do you see fashion dealing with an ephemeral moment of time, or do you see it as transcending time?
+Do you see fashion dealing with an ephemeral moment in time, or do you see it as transcending time?

-Jerry Gorovoy: But you have to admit, the body changes; what looks good at a certain point in your life may not work a little later on!
+Jerry Gorovoy: But you have to admit, the body changes – what looks good at a certain point in your life may not work a little later on!

 Simone Rocha: That is very true.
 But I think it’s about adapting it to your personal style: I might be not able to wear a whole look that I wear now when I’m in my sixties, but I could probably still wear the lace skirt… with a larger jacket!

 I think it has a lot to do with memories: this idea that garments can hold memories and they become specific to a certain time and emotional connection.

 Jerry Gorovoy: I’m always amazed when you look at old photographs of yourself, how the clothes look dated.
 It does have this lock into a moment.

 Simone Rocha: I think there’s something nice about that.
 It’s about seeing it then in that time, and having nostalgia for it.
 Then seeing how you can relate to it now and make something relative today.
-But there’s still that feeling of nostalgia, because they probably wore a skirt like that in the nineties or their mother wore a skirt like it the eighties.
+But there’s still that feeling of nostalgia, because they probably wore a skirt like that in the 90s or their mother wore a skirt like it the 80s.
 They can relate to it, but they still feel like they are wearing something unique to them because it’s a different time.

-We’re an insular studio, and we have to release that in a show every 6 months to the world, but we do it in the most poetic and sincere way we can.
-Then we retrieve back into our studio and start thinking about how we’re feeling and what we’d like to say next.
-It is a real race and there is a huge amount of pressure, but I’ve always thought, you can’t please everybody, so why would you try, and why would you want to.
+Simone Rocha: I don’t think it’s healthy.
+It’s so exposed.
+I work with my mother: I have a studio here in east London, and we close the door, and we’re living, working, breathing studio.
+It’s about how I feel at the time – negative, naïve or positive – and that’s what really shapes my work.
+If you start thinking about what other people want, you’ll never please everybody.
+We’re an insular studio, and we have to release that in a show every six months to the world, but we do it in the most poetic and sincere way we can.
+Then we retreat back into our studio and start thinking about how we’re feeling and what we’d like to say next.
+It is a real race and there is a huge amount of pressure, but I’ve always thought you can’t please everybody, so why would you try, and why would you want to?

 Jerry Gorovoy: I want to tell you how pleased I am.
 You hear all this stuff about the way fashion is moving, that from an economic point of view it’s a business model, and there’s a lot of pressure.

-Simone Rocha: There is a lot of pressure day to day, but we’ve been really lucky.
+Simone Rocha: There is a lot of pressure day-to-day, but we’ve been really lucky.
 We’ve had wonderful support from people like Dover Street Market and Colette in Paris.
-The way we’ve been able to grow is [from] people actually wearing [our] clothes.
+The way we’ve been able to grow is (from) people actually wearing (our) clothes.
 Which my mother, who has been in the industry for 30 years, says is a miracle!

 Jerry Gorovoy: You see the same thing with young artists; the market has such a strong force that the young artists who want to get some kind of recognition have to start marketing at a very early age.
 It’s quite destructive.

 How did Louise deal with the selling and the art market side of it?

 Jerry Gorovoy: She never got involved.
-To be honest, she gave up all that.
+To be honest, she gave up on all that.
 She saw it as something destructive to what she wanted to concentrate on.
 That was the deal we made out of the exhibitions: she would just make the work, she didn’t have to go to the openings, she didn’t have to do anything she didn’t want to do.
-Once the work was done, I would do the installations, I would organise the shows.
+Once the work was done, I would do the installations.
+I would organise the shows.
 People would visit her and say, “Oh, I saw this show!” and she wouldn’t even know what was in the exhibition.
-She was glad when people said they saw her show, and they reacted to her work: the communication she enjoyed.
+She was glad when people said they saw her show and reacted to her work: the communication she enjoyed.